 - Compromise the rehabilitation of a person in the custody of the department of corrections or detained in a jail or facility identified in subd.
 2. c."

-The Wisconsin Court System makes it easy for patrons to file cases in many of the courts.
-On their website, they offer forms for Circuit Courts and the Court of Appeals.
+The Wisconsin Court System Website makes it easy for patrons to file cases in many types of court cases.
+On their website (wicourts.gov), they offer forms for Circuit Courts and the Court of Appeals.
 They have them for common types of cases such as criminal, civil, family issues, juvenile matters, guardianships, mental health cases, probate/estate issues, and small claims cases.
 This state also has a nice eFiling system where patrons can log on and pay traffic tickets, fines, fees, and other court charges along with filing forms.
 This area is especially helpful to self-represented individuals who will not be using an attorney for their case.
 Their website also provides a p.o. box address, FAQs, clerk of courts office information, county board details, Consolidated Court Automation Programs (CCAP), list of court staff, general information about jury management, along with self-help resources and the Wisconsin state law library.

-WI court records are easy to find when you search using Infotracer.
-With access to hundreds of Wisconsin court cases, including the areas of Milwaukee County, Dane County, and Waukesha County, Infotracer is the place to go.
+WI records are easy to find when you search using Infotracer.
+With access to hundreds of state court cases, including the areas of Milwaukee County, Dane County, and Waukesha County, Infotracer is the place to go.
 Thanks to Freedom of Information Act and WI Open Records Law WI Statute 19.21 et seq., just about anyone has access to criminal records, Circuit court records, restraining orders, different case types and case numbers, register of deeds, public health rulings, child support issues, name changes, civil cases, family and probate court matters, divorces, bankruptcies and more.

-Enjoy free instant access to WI court records from Infotracer when you use a WI state court records search by name.
-It’s easy to look up cases online and find court records from Wisconsin’s circuit and municipal courts in all nine judicial districts in the state.
+Enjoy free instant access to WI records from Infotracer when you use a WI state court records search by name.
+It’s easy to look up cases online and find court documents from the state's Circuit and Municipalities in all nine judicial districts in the state.

 In 2012, the Wisconsin courts received 427,496 filings.
 In 2016, the number of filings decreased by 17.2% and counted 353,884 filings and had 354,896 outgoing cases